 Spore Carriers in Fallout: New Vegas can do this, as do Robo-Scorpions from Old World Blues when killed, even after already being exploded or disintegrated.
 In one of the Boomers' quests, you have to clear the Nellis generator facility of exploding giant ants.
 If one goes off next to a piece of ordnance, it can cause the entire stockpile to detonate, blowing you and your companions to kingdom come.
 The Meltdown perk causes enemies to explode when killed with energy weapons, and can also cause chain reactions.

 Rachni workers in Mass Effect attack by bursting and spraying toxic fluid everywhere.
-Justified, as they're eusocial pseudo-insects, and eusocial organisms generally don't place a high value on the life of an individual — real-life eusocial insects have combat strategies that vary from "just as suicidal" to "slightly less suicidal"
+Justified, as they're eusocial pseudo-insects, and eusocial organisms generally don't place a high value on the life of an individual — real-life eusocial insects have combat strategies that vary from "just as suicidal" to "slightly less suicidal".
+Also Abominations in the sequel.

 Sonic and Knuckles has enemies in Lava Reef Zone who disguise themselves as rocks.
 When you get close, they lose their disguise, blink for a second, and explode, very much like the above example.